equinix-labs/metal-go/docs/BgpConfigRequestInput.md

 ### NewBgpConfigRequestInput

-`func NewBgpConfigRequestInput(deploymentType string, asn int32, ) *BgpConfigRequestInput`
+`func NewBgpConfigRequestInput(asn int32, deploymentType string, ) *BgpConfigRequestInput`

 NewBgpConfigRequestInput instantiates a new BgpConfigRequestInput object This constructor will assign default values to properties that have it defined,